BCCDC-DSI/RADD/workflows/part1/README.md

 # To-do
 1. retention time
 2. see RT panel Fig 2 of paper
     2. Sandrine has retention time examples, we can train to predict RT on all samples
-         3. our data has RT for each compound
+    3. Our data has RT for each compound
-      3. Then filter results based on predicted RT compared to measured RT
+3. Filter results based on predicted RT compared to measured RT
-      4. Also look for clusters of samples that are outside predicted RT rangex
+4. Look for clusters of samples that are outside predicted RT range x
-         5.
 2. mass accuracy
 3. Mike's Nature Machine Learning
 4. See H:\Aaron_stuff-nps-rt-main.zip
-5.